uzyovoys/zenbot/_pages/botscript/context.md

 ## Attributes

+### **modal** attribute
+Controls the modality of the context.
+You can write here `true` to make this context modal.

+Read about modal context above.

 ### **id** attribute
 Each context (except root context) has it\'s own unique string identifier.
-You can define your own by _id_ attribute like so:
+You can define your own _id_ attribute like so:

 ```xml
 <context id="my_context">